Your download is ready. Click here to download.

 1. A group of city residents who would like to see your mayor join the coalition.

-2. A letter to your mayor, signed by local residents, listing reasons why s/he should join Cities of Service (see Cities of Service Benefits box on page 10).
+2. A letter to your mayor, signed by local residents, listing reasons why they should join Cities of Service.

 a.
 The letter should inform your mayor of the requirements for joining: signing the Declaration of Service, pledging to create a high-impact service plan for your city, and sharing ideas and best practices with other coalition members.